tiagohintz/guide/content/cordova.md

 Optionally, you can specify `--keystore` to use a different keystore.
 Don't forget to specify the same keystore when signing the APK.
 > Note: Ensure that you have secure backups of your keystore (`~/.keystore` is the default).
 If you publish an app to the Play Store and then lose the key with which you signed your app, you will not be able to publish any updates to your app, since you must always sign all versions of your app with the same key.

-Now, you can sign the APK:
+Now, you can sign the APK for target SDK 29 (Android 10) or minor:
 ```sh
 cd ~/build-output-directory/android/
 jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 release-unsigned.apk your-app-name